adafruit/Adafruit_CircuitPython_AzureIoT/README.rst

 - Head to `Azure IoT Central <https://apps.azureiotcentral.com/?WT.mc_id=academic-3168-jabenn>`__
 - Follow the instructions in the `Microsoft Docs <https://docs.microsoft.com/azure/iot-central/core/quick-deploy-iot-central?WT.mc_id=academic-3168-jabenn>`__ to create an application.
 Every tier is free for up to 2 devices.
 - Follow the instructions in the `Microsoft Docs <https://docs.microsoft.com/azure/iot-central/core/quick-create-simulated-device?WT.mc_id=academic-3168-jabenn>`__ to create a device template.
 - Create a device based off the template, and select **Connect** to get the device connection details.
-Store the ID Scope, Device ID and either the Primary or secondary Key in your ``secrets.py`` file.
+Store the ID Scope, Device ID and either the primary or secondary device SAS key in your ``secrets.py`` file.

 .. image:: iot-central-connect-button.png
    :alt: The IoT Central connect button